 Finding the Best Places to Retire Since 2006!

-Clearwater housing runs the gamut from modest ranch ramblers and cottages to luxury highrise oceanfront condos.
+Housing runs the gamut from modest ranch ramblers and cottages to luxury highrise oceanfront condos.
+The north end of town tends to be less expensive than the west or south.
 Island Estates is a quiet island neighborhood between Clearwater and Clearwater Beach and has waterfront homes and a rescue and rehabilitation aquarium with dolphins, sea turtles, otters, and white pelicans.
 Sand Key is a peaceful oceanfront neighborhood south of Clearwater Beach.

 Age 45 or Better: 45%

 Cost of Living: 2% below the national average

 Climate: Summer temperatures are in the 80s and 90s, and temperatures are in the 60s and 70s.
 On average, the area receives 53 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients: Yes

 At Least One Hospital Accredited by Joint Commission: Yes